 Non-owner auto insurance in the biggest Virginia cities

-Non-owner auto insurance cost in Roanoke is $24 a month or $289 a year, whereas drivers in Suffolk pay $26 a month for the same coverage.
+In Roanoke non-owner auto insurance costs $24 per month or $289 annually, while drivers in Suffolk pay $26 monthly for the same coverage.

 Insurance rates vary by city in Virginia.
 Car insurance companies consider the rate of accidents, theft, and vandalism in a particular area when determining the premiums for non-owner car insurance.